 3. Remove test link 1 when the Heart Beat LED is flashing quickly to default the Network Access Controller.

 Defaulting the USB Comms Path

-You may want to perform a "default" for USB Comms Path Connection.
+You may want to perform a "default" for the USB Comms Path Connection.
+Before you begin make sure that the power is still on.

 To default the USB: